Pecan Pie Crescent Roll Coffee Cake

 Glazed Quick Pecan Pie Crescent Roll Coffee Cake makes a delicious and easy breakfast.
 Buttery crescent rolls are filled with a pecan pie filling, smothered with a sweet batter, and baked to perfection.

-It’s safe to say that I pretty much think about food and creating new recipes for the majority of the time.
-Sometimes, I simply see a photo and it inspires a recipe.
-Which, is what happened with this recipe.
+It’s safe to say that I mostly think about food and creating new recipes.
+Sometimes, I simply see a photo, and it inspires a recipe, which is what happened with this recipe.

 Glazed Quick Pecan Pie Crescent Roll Coffee Cake

-I have used crescent rolls and other recipes that I’ve shared with you like these Bacon Cheese Crescent Rolls.
-My boys love Chocolate Chip Crescent Roll Monkey Bread for breakfast and by making them in ramekins it saves cooking time on busy weekday mornings.
-We also enjoy beignets, but I don’t have time in the mornings to wait for the dough to rise.
+I have used crescent rolls and other recipes I’ve shared with you like these Bacon Cheese Crescent Rolls.
+My boys loveย Chocolate Chip Crescent Roll Monkey Bread for breakfast, and by making them in ramekins saves cooking time on busy weekday mornings.
+We also enjoy beignets, but I don’t have time to wait for the dough to rise on school mornings.
 Crescent Roll Beignets are fast and scrumptious!
 Finally, did you know you can make monkey bread in the slow cooker?
-I made this Slow Cooker Cinnamon Roll Monkey Bread and it was so good I didn’t want to stop eating it.
+I made this Slow Cooker Cinnamon Roll Monkey Bread, and it was so good that I didn’t want to stop eating it.

 I love the flavors of pecan pie and the Pecan Cobbler is one of my most popular recipes on Call Me PMc.